revolist/revogrid-docs/compare/dhtmlx-gantt-alternative.md

   competitor-name="DHTMLX Gantt"
-  competitor-summary="a mature standalone JavaScript Gantt component with deep project-planning features, framework integrations, backend guides, and commercial PRO editions" use-cases="ERP and CRM systems, PMO tools, operations platforms, resource-planning products, project-management SaaS, and grid-first enterprise applications" revo-summary="RevoGantt is a grid-native planning module that adds timelines, dependencies, scheduling, resources, critical path, and baselines to the same editable data surface."
+  competitor-summary="a mature standalone JavaScript Gantt component with deep project-planning features, framework integrations, backend guides, and commercial PRO editions" use-cases="ERP and CRM systems, PMO tools, operations platforms, resource-planning products, project-management SaaS, and grid-first enterprise applications" revo-summary="RevoGrid Gantt is a grid-native planning module that adds timelines, dependencies, scheduling, resources, critical path, and baselines to the same editable data surface."
 />

 ::: tip Best fit
-Choose **RevoGantt** when the timeline must stay inside the same editable, filterable, customizable grid workflow as the rest of your product.
+Choose **RevoGrid Gantt** when the timeline must stay inside the same editable, filterable, customizable grid workflow as the rest of your product.
 :::

 ::: tip See it in action
-Explore the [RevoGantt product page](/gantt), read the [Gantt documentation](https://pro.rv-grid.com/guides/gantt/), or open the [Gantt examples](https://pro.rv-grid.com/guides/gantt/examples/).
+Explore the [RevoGrid Gantt product page](/gantt), read the [Gantt documentation](https://pro.rv-grid.com/guides/gantt/), or open the [Gantt examples](https://pro.rv-grid.com/guides/gantt/examples/).
 :::

 ## Why teams look for a DHTMLX Gantt alternative